malev/gender-detector/README.md

 # Gender Detector

 Library for guessing a person's gender by their first name.
+This library is based on [beauvoir](https://github.com/jeremybmerrill/beauvoir).

+# How to use it

+Nothing too fancy, just install and:

+    detector = GenderDetector('us')
+    detector.guess('Marcos') # => 'male'

+# Testing

+    nosetest

 # TODO: